Interviews and assessment centres

 Interview questions for teacher training: your degree

 You could be asked how you think your own higher education experience has helped prepare you for a career in teaching.
 Create a list or diagram of all the main elements of your degree: key modules, projects, dissertations and skills acquired.
 This can then be mapped against the requirements for successful teaching, in terms of both subject knowledge and the interpersonal skills required.
 Examples of relevant skills can include written and verbal communication, planning and delivering presentations, researching information, organising your own workload, resilience, an ability to learn quickly and being able to work under pressure.
 Breaking down your degree in this way could help in the interview.
-Possible examples of interview questions could include the following:
+Possible interview questions could include:

 • How is your degree subject relevant?